 8. Food Or Foreign Body Impaction

-Food or foreign bodies, like a fishbone, that become trapped under the gums can be hard to clean out and this can lead to inflammation making your gums swollen.
+Food or foreign bodies, like a fishbone, that become trapped under the gums can be hard to clean out and this can lead to gum inflammation.

 9. Burns Or Cuts

-A traumatic injury like a cut or burning your mouth on hot foods like pizza, or coffee can cause damage to your gums making them swollen.
+A traumatic injury like a cut or burning your mouth with hot foods like pizza or coffee can cause damage to your gums making them swollen.

 10. Braces And Oral Appliances

 Wearing braces can make your gums swollen because it prevents you from cleaning your gums adequately.
 Also, appliances like dentures that do not fit properly can irritate the gums leading to pain and swelling.

 11. High Or Faulty Fillings

 If you have a filling on your tooth that is too high or has rough edges, it provides enough space for bacterial plaque to form.
 This area is not able to be cleaned easily and can lead to gum infection and gum swelling.

 When your teeth are not well aligned, it causes overcrowding making it difficult to effectively brush that area leading to plaque build-up.
 This, in turn, can cause gum diseases such as gingivitis and periodontitis.